peeringdb/docs/docs/blog/user-developed-tools.md

 # Getting the Most from PeeringDB with User Developed Tools
 We develop PeeringDB based on user demand.
-Users tell us what they want through [a survey](/blog/peeringdb_2020_survey_2021_roadmap/) and by lodging issues describing the problems they face in Github.
+Users tell us what they want through [a survey](/blog/peeringdb_2020_survey_2021_roadmap/) and by opening issues describing the problems they face on GitHub.
 But sometimes, users’ needs go beyond what we can do and that’s when user developed tools come in.

 ![Tongs in Fire by C D X on Unsplash](images/c-d-x-tongs-in-forge-unsplash.jpg)